oyatillouzbek/teletubemp3/README.md

-# teletubemp3 - A Telegram Bot
+# teletubemp3 - A Telegram Bot Uz

 **teletubemp3 is a Telegram Bot which converts YouTube video(s) to mp3 and send directly to your Telegram.**